 LI: what if increasing the surface area of phytolith-rich biomass eg.bamboo/grasses increases access of electrons via ?electron hopping, to the phytolith crystal (which increases conductivity)?

-LI: what is the 'sweet spot' for temperature of pyrolysis and hydrothermal activation where the C is reasonably ordered and the phytoliths don't lose their structural integrity?
+LI: what is the 'sweet spot' for temperature of pyrolysis and steam activation where the C is reasonably ordered and the phytoliths don't lose their structural integrity?

 Why not an all-kelp solid-state supercapacitor?